brikis98/yevgeniy-brikman-homepage/_posts/2008-05-25-weight-lifting.md

 1. Better sleep: after a hard workout, your body needs to heal, and you sleep like a baby.
 1. Better looks.
-1. Better overall health and more energy through out the day.
+1. Better overall health and more energy throughout the day.
 The list goes on and on.
 I don't want to turn this into an infomercial, but it's important to explain this stuff.
 Strength training is a lot more than big biceps.